AEW All Out lineup: The updated card for the Sunday's event - Pro Wrestling Dot Net

 -Jade Cargill vs. Athena for the TBS Championship

--Kenny Omega and “The Young Bucks” Matt Jackson and Nick Jackson vs. TBD in the finals of the tournament to crown the first AEW Trios Champions
+-Kenny Omega and “The Young Bucks” Matt Jackson and Nick Jackson vs. Hangman Page, John Silver, and Alex Reynolds in the finals of the tournament to crown the first AEW Trios Champions

 -Chris Jericho vs. Bryan Danielson